UMass CASA

 • 4.
 To develop models for federal/municipal/private partnerships that fund new observation technologies and on-going interdisciplinary weather system research.

-Products.
-CASA will offer a suite of high-resolution products to DFW stakeholders, the National Weather Service, for research and to demonstrate that value of the data to stakeholder groups.
+CASA and its collaborators will offer a suite of high-resolution products to DFW stakeholders, the National Weather Service, for research and to demonstrate that value of the data to stakeholder groups.
 These products include real-time detections of severe wind events, hail, and tornados; accurate rainfall estimates; and forecasts ranging from 10 minutes to 3 hours.

 • Urban flooding and hydrology sensing, forecast, decision making and impacts